raganwald-deprecated/homoiconic/2011/02/misadventure_part_iv.md

-Misadventure, Part IV: Class Loading
+Misadventure, Part IV: Class Loading (Updated!)
 ===

 *Misadventure is a little game written on top of Faux and Backbone.js*